Maker (character): Working with Project Oversight

 Maker later appears as a member of Project Oversight.
-He was seen interrogating Eddie Brock about the incident revolving around the Grendel symbiote and Knull while stating that he is not the Mister Fantastic that Brock knows.
-In addition, he talked about how the Venom symbiote has lost its personality, saying it is just a guard dog now, that it can't give Brock powers anymore.
-When Brock asks Maker if he would be able to restore it, Maker states that the only way to do that is to connect it to the symbiote hive mind and the last person to do that was the late Flash Thompson.
-Maker was unable to get the answer from Brock about what happened to the same of the Grendel symbiote.
-He even reveals the symbiote bio-mass that was extracted by Flash's corpse as he plans to exhume and vivisect it.
-This causes the Venom symbiote to retaliate and trap Maker in a morgue locker.
-After getting out, he reaches a room to delete the footage of him being attacked by the Venom symbiote while also viewing the events of "Spider-Geddon" and "Infinity Countdown."
+He was seen interrogating Eddie Brock about the incident revolving around the Grendel symbiote and Knull while stating that he is not the Mister Fantastic whom Brock knows.
+In addition, he discusses how the Venom symbiote has lost its personality, acting akin to a dog.
+When Brock asks Maker if he can restore Venom to its normal behavior, Maker states that the only way to do so would be to connect Venom to the symbiote hive mind.
+Venom retaliates and traps Maker in a morgue locker, though he manages to escape.

-Maker later shows up at the hospital when Brock was by the bedside of Dylan Brock.
-Maker probed the living darkness cocooning Brock's body until the Venom symbiote's tendril constricts him.
-Eddie tells Maker that he has to go after Dylan after it was discovered that Dylan is his son, but Maker states that Dylan will be fine.
-Maker shows his concern that Eddie will not survive long being forcefully separated from the Venom symbiote.
-After turning up the volume the symbiote is successfully removed from Eddie, however incapacitating both Maker and Eddie.
+The Maker probes the living darkness cocooning Eddie Brock's body until Venom's tendrils constrict him.
+Eddie tells Maker that he has to go after his son Dylan Brock, but Maker states that Dylan will be fine.
+Maker shows concern that Eddie will not survive long being forcefully separated from Venom.
+Venom is successfully removed from Eddie, but incapacitates both him and Maker.

-Eventually, Maker bonds with the Venom Symbiote from Earth-1610, but is attacked by a symbiote named Virus and thrown into the Ultimate Universe, where Maker is happy to see his Earth's New York in ruins.
+Eventually, Maker bonds with the Venom symbiote from Earth-1610, but is attacked by a symbiote named Virus and returned to his universe.
+He is pleased to see his Earth's New York in ruins.

-After Eddie Brock becomes the new King in Black following Knull's defeat, Venom tells the Avengers that Maker is still around and may be plotting an invasion on the main Marvel Universe.